 PYS Hammock Bug Net

-Like the Wecamture on our list, the PYS hammock bug net is another excellent budget pick, but unlike the Wecamture, it’s hard to fault!
+Like the Wecamture on our list, the PYS is another excellent budget pick, but unlike the Wecamture, it’s hard to fault!
 This bug net is a notch above other budget bug nets thanks to its ability to pack in all the features of higher-end hammock bug nets into its very affordable package, such as durability, ease of setup, and large size.

 Additionally, the company continuously experiments to deliver users the best mesh structure that’s not only tough and resistant to deformation but also adjusts to any hammock and environment.